jtimberman/jtimberman.github.com/source/_posts/2014-12-24-quicktip-delete-attributes.markdown

 end
 ```

 Now, for the grand finale of this post, I delete the attributes that were set using a `ruby_block` resource.
 The timing here is important, because these attributes must be deleted after Chef has converged the template.
-This does get updated every run, because the attributes are populated every run.
+This does get updated every run, because the ruby block is not convergent, and this is okay because the attributes are updated every run, too.
 I could write additional logic to make this convergent, but I'm okay with the behavior.
 The `subscribes` ensures that as soon as the template is written, the node object is updated to remove the attributes.
 Otherwise, this happens next after the `dd-agent` recipe.

 ```ruby
 ruby_block 'smash-datadog-auth-attributes' do